Sophia Flörsch: 2019 Macau Grand Prix

 Flörsch was selected by the HWA Team to attend the FIA Formula 3 Championship post-season test on 22 October 2019 in Valencia.
 In early November, it was confirmed that Flörsch was placed on the team to compete in the 2019 Macau Grand Prix, with support from several Macanese companies and notable people.
 She failed to finish the race after her car suffered a mechanical failure which left her stranded ahead of the Mandarin Oriental Bend on the eighth lap.

 2020

 Flörsch signed with Campos Racing for the 2020 season of the FIA F3 Championship to partner Alessio Deledda and Alex Peroni.
-After a difficult year with several mechanical problems, she finished 29th out of 35 drivers in the standings, with a best finish of 12th.
+After a difficult year with several mechanical problems, she finished 29th out of 35 drivers in the standings, with a best finish of twelfth.
 She was the first woman to race in the championship since its formation after the GP3 Series and European F3 categories were merged.

 2023

 Flörsch returned to the FIA Formula 3 Championship in 2023, signing with PHM Racing by Charouz.
 Shortly after, she was announced as a new member of the Alpine Academy, having been selected by the brand's new 'Rac(H)er' programme.

+Having focused on collecting data in the first few rounds, Flörsch achieved her and PHM's first points with 9th place at the Red Bull Ring, only to then lose the result to a post-race disqualification.
+She then went on to make 23 and 29 overtakes respectively across both races at the Hungaroring and Spa-Francorchamps, before getting back into the points.
+With seventh place in a wet feature race at Spa, Flörsch earned six points—a milestone for women in motorsport, as she became the first female driver to score points in the series, and for the team, as Charouz had only managed a single point in the entire 2022 season.

+2023 Macau Grand Prix

+At the end of the 2023 season, Flörsch rejoined Van Amersfoort Racing to participate in the 2023 Macau Grand Prix.
+Unlike her previous two attempts, this time she was able to finish the race, in eleventh position ahead of both her teammates.

+2024

+Flörsch remained with Van Amersfoort Racing for the 2024 season, but failed to build on her previous year, recording a best finish of eleventh as teammate Noel León made the podium four times.
+VAR team manager Klaudija Jakaj stated after the season that Flörsch "would have deserved" to score points, and that she was "often involved in incidents caused by others".